school-of-data/GIS-curriculum/south-africa/module8/module8.md

 Figure 8.34c - Green and Built-up spaces.

 Next, calculate the area occupied by each feature of the 2 layers.
 Go to the attribute table of each layer and then add the geometric column area by inserting the expression `round($area,2) `in the field calculator.  (see module 6 for details, if needed).
-However, the 10X10km grid of the Pampanga province has a known number of grid cells, and that is 42.
+However, the 10X10km grid of the Gauteng has a known number of grid cells, and that is 42.
 Therefore, we need to summarise the areas for all types of green spaces (forests, parks etc.) an built-up spaces (commercial, residential etc.) and join it accordingly to all of the 42 grid cells.
 To do this, we will use the **GroupStats** plugin to sum up for each grid_id all the green categories, respectively all the built-up categories.
 For the green_spaced_gridded vector layer, set the parameters as in figure 8.34e.

 ![Computing the area of each feature](media/fig834_d.png "Computing the area of each feature")